zopefoundation/zc.async/src/zc/async/README.txt

     Rather than committing the transaction,
     ``root._p_jar.add(root['demo'])`` would also accomplish the same
     thing from a multi-database perspective, without a commit.
-It was not used in the example because the ``transaction.commit()`` the author judged it to be less jarring to the reader.
+It was not used in the example because the author judged the ``transaction.commit()`` to be less jarring to the reader.
 If you are down here reading this footnote, maybe the author was wrong. :-)

 .. [#already_passed]